Hourly Paycheck Calculator US Federal

 - Form I-9 — Employment Eligibility Verification.

-- Form W-2 - Wage and Tax Statement (annual).
+- Form W-2 — Wage and Tax Statement (annual employee report).

-- Forms 941/944 - Employer’s quarterly/annual federal tax return (withholding/FICA).
+- Forms 941 / 944 — Employer’s federal tax returns for withholding and FICA.

 - Form 940 — Employer’s Annual FUTA Return.

-- Form 1099-NEC - Nonemployee compensation (for contractors, not payroll).
+- Form 1099-NEC — Nonemployee compensation for contractors (not payroll).

-FAQs - US Federal Hourly Paycheck Calculator
+FAQs — Hourly Paycheck Calculator (US Federal)

 How should I enter overtime hours?

-Does the calculator handle multiple jobs or side gigs?
+Does the calculator handle multiple jobs?

 How are bonuses and commissions handled?